The Story Behind an Unbelievable Photograph

 The Lightning was the only British designed and built fighter capable of speeds in excess of Mach 2 to serve with the Royal Air Force.

 The aircraft in the photograph was XG332.
 It was built in 1959, one of 20 pre-production Lightnings.
 Alan Sinfield took a photograph of XG332 in 1960 at Farnborough:

-However, the very last photograph taken of XG332 is deservedly the most famous one.
+However, the very last photograph taken of XG332, in 1962, is deservedly the most famous one.
 How does someone manage to take a photograph like this?
 Planning, quick wits and a healthy dose of luck.

 Jim Meads is the man who took the picture.
 He was a professional photographer who lived near the airfield, next door to de Havilland test pilot Bob Sowray.

 So, the story goes: Bob Sowray mentioned to Jim Meads that he was going to fly the Lightning that day.
 When Meads took his kids for a walk, he took his camera along, hoping to get a shot of the plane.

 His plan was to take a photograph of the children with the airfield in the background as the Lightning came in to land.
 They found a good view of the final approach path and waited for the Lightning to return.

 As it happened, Bob Sowray didn’t fly the Lightning that day.
 The pilot was George Aird, another test pilot working for De Havilland.